-Adriana recently starred, created and produced the devised play “nowhere/now-here” at TheaterLab which launched the NowHere Collective.
+Adriana Rossetto is an international actress with a predilection for raw, socially involved work with avant-garde esthetics.
+Her favorite credit is “nowhere/now-here”, a devised play about the role of the immigrant artist which she co-created and co-produced (TheaterLab, NowHere Collective).
 She graduated from the conservatory program at the Stella Adler Studio, class of 2014.
-Before coming to New York, she attended Bocconi university, in Milan, where she was a permanent member of the Bocconi Theatre company, and where she co-founded the Bocconi International Theatre Group and produced its first season debuting with Neil Simon’s Rumors.
-Recent NY credits include There's Something About America, a stage reading at The Actors Studio, Uniform Justice at The Fringe Festival, Kishinev (LAByrinth Theater).
-Audrey is a proud member of the TE’A acting company and of John Gould Rubin’s The Private Theatre.
+Before coming to New York, she attended Bocconi University, in Milan, where she was a permanent member of the Bocconi Theatre company, and where she co-founded the Bocconi International Theatre Group and produced its first season debuting with Neil Simon’s Rumors.
+Recent credits include A Doll’s House (Dorset Theatre Festival reading series), There's Something About America (a stage reading at The Actors Studio), Uniform Justice at The Fringe Festival.
+Adriana is a resident actress and Director of Development at John Gould Rubin’s The Private Theatre, resident actress and board member at Vieve Price's TÉA Creative and an organizational collaborator of Valeria Orani’s Umanism.
 Past training include the Guildhall School of Music and Drama (London) and NIDA (Sydney).

 John Gould Rubin: Artistic Director